Marwan1241/Marwan1241/README.md

 ## 💭 Fun Facts

-- 🎮 I'm a passionate gamer who finds inspiration in interactive experiences
+- 🎾 I'm passionate about racket sports - padel and tennis keep me active and focused
 - 🌍 I believe technology can make the world a better place
 - ☕ I code better with a good cup of coffee
 - 🎯 Always eager to learn new technologies and tackle challenging problems